 Time is a significant factor in how well you do on test days, so it’s important to use your time wisely.
 IELTS writing test questions are more complex than their counterparts on other English exams because they require effective expression and demonstrate your ability to meet deadlines.
 For that reason, it’s important to give yourself plenty of time and resources when writing an essay.

-Make sure you have a quiet place (preferably one without distractions) and enough time (always better over-prepare rather than under-prepare).
-It’s also important to set a timer while writing so you stay within your word limit; if your essay goes over, a low score is likely in your future.
+Ensure you have a quiet place (preferably one without distractions) and enough time (always better over-prepare than under-prepare).
+It’s also important to set a timer while writing to stay within your word limit; if your essay goes over, a low score will likely be in your future.

 Most importantly, don’t forget that practice makes perfect: if you want high scores on these essays, practice will help ensure success.